skooner-k8s/skooner/README.md

 <a name="top"></a>
-# k8dash - Kubernetes Dashboard
+# skooner - Kubernetes Dashboard

+__(FYI: we are changing our name from "k8dash" to "skooner"!
+Please bear with us as we transition all of our documentation and codebase to reflect this name change.)__

-k8dash is the easiest way to manage your Kubernetes cluster.
+skooner is the easiest way to manage your Kubernetes cluster.
 Why?

 * Full cluster management: Namespaces, Nodes, Pods, Replica Sets, Deployments, Storage, RBAC and more
 * Blazing fast and Always Live: no need to refresh pages to see the latest
 * Quickly visualize cluster health at a glance: Real time charts help quickly track down poorly performing resources